masroof-maindak/sna-hw3/hw3.typ

 vectors are orthogonal i.e perpendicular to each other.
 This same concept can be extrapolated to higher dimensions.

 As for why this orthogonality is important?
-We'll come back to that later.
+Tweaking $w$ effectively tweaks the hyperplane because the only other input in the equation of the hyperplane, $x$ is costant at that point in time.

 == How is $w$ used for classification?